 - Basking in the soft glow of the worms in the Waitomo glowworm cave, New Zealand is the perfect encounter, if you’re a caving beginner.
 The picture below, although spectacular, doesn’t do justice to the cave.
 And if that’s not enough, you can also admire the beautiful limestone structures in the cave.

 Located in Staffa, Inner Hebrides of Scotland – Fingal’s cave is extremely captivating and seems like an image straight out of a fable.
-The cave which has hosted celebrated personalities such as music composer Felix Mendelssohn (The Hebrides), author Jules Verne (Journey to the Centre of the Earth), poets like William Wordsworth, John Keats and Alfred, Lord Tennyson and Queen Victoria.
+The cave has hosted celebrated personalities such as music composer Felix Mendelssohn (The Hebrides), author Jules Verne (Journey to the Centre of the Earth), and poets like William Wordsworth, John Keats, and Alfred, Lord Tennyson, and Queen Victoria.

 Carlsbad cavern, USA

 Located in New Mexico, it is among one of the most visited attractions in the United States.
 The highlight of the Carlsbad Caverns is a massive limestone chamber.
 The best time to visit is in July and August and the venue is also a great spot for star-gazing.

 - If you’ve made it here, we encourage you to look at all our caving activities around the globe.